 I am looking for a positive company culture as much, if not more than the need for a challenging problem domain.
-I like to solve difficult and unconventional problems along with motivated small teams.
+I like to solve difficult and unconventional problems working along with a motivated small team.

 I find great satisfaction increasing productivity via automation, both for saving resources, and for documentation via automation.
 I have recently fallen hard for functional programming am try to apply the concepts I am learning to problems at hand.